 Dogtor Andy – My Top Tips for Treating Your Dog’s Itchy Skin

-Every week, I see dogs presenting for treatment of itchy skin.
+Every week, I see dogs presenting for the treatment of itchy skin.
 In this beautiful part of the world we live in, it’s one of the most common problems for pets and their owners.
 Generally, these patients are itchy because of an allergy such as those to parasites, food, the environment and the complex atopic dermatitis.
 Regardless of the cause, you can use some of my best tips to help provide relief for your itchy dog.

 It’s important to note that the treatment of itchy skin should be multi-faceted.
 There is rarely a silver bullet or single treatment that will give relief to itchy skin so we need to use a number of methods to find a regime that helps each individual dog.
 This approach should include grooming, parasite prevention and veterinary care.
 What everyone with an itchy dog can do from home is to make sure that their pet’s grooming and parasite prevention are on point.